DeskproApps/logmein-rescue/README.md

    pnpm start
    ```

 You should now be able to view the app in your browser.
-For more information about developing [Deskpro apps](https://www.deskpro.com/apps), [Visit the docs](https://support.deskpro.com/ga/guides/developers/anatomy-of-an-app).
+For more information about developing [Deskpro apps](https://www.deskpro.com/apps), [visit the docs](https://support.deskpro.com/ga/guides/developers/anatomy-of-an-app).

 ### Natively
 _We recommend using the DevContainer mentioned above for Consistency, Speed and Isolation._